-Instructions: If you do not have a pet, complete 1 current pet's rabies vaccine, and microchip records along with a picture and the pet form for approval 1 pet information to: parrisislandvtf@gmail.com; the documents have been approved and signed, sen s from your veterinarian to the Parr PRIOR to accepting a house on bas e contact number is 843-228-3317. is Island veterinarian e.
-You may email the When the pet
+Instructions: If you do not have a pet, complete 1-3 & 5.
+If you have a pet, complete 1-4 and provide current pet rabies vaccine and microchip records from your veterinarian, and a picture of the pet to the MHO with your application packet.

+Parris Island Vet Email: parrisislandvtf@gmail.com Parris Island Vet Phone: 843-228-3317

-1. RANK/FULL NAME: DATE:
+1. RANK/FULL NAME: DATE :

 2. ADDRESS:

-3. UNIT:
+3. UNIT: PHONE:

-PET #1 Place Photo Here
+PET #1 NAME: TYPE OF PET: DOG CAT OTHER SEX: FEMALE MALE BREED: COLOR: RABIES TAG NUMBER: MICROCHIP NUMBER: EXPIRES: Place Photo Here Pet #1

-Pet #1
+PET #1

+NAME: Diago Dhata Llava

-TYPE OF PET: DOG CAT OTHER
+TYPE OF PET: DOG CAT OTHER Place Photo Here Pet #2

-SEX: GEMALE GOLOD
+SEX: □ FEMALE □ MALE FEL#2

-BREED: COLOR: •
+BREED: COLOR:

 RABIES TAG NUMBER:

-MICROCHIP NUMBER: $$ FUNCTIONING \Box YES \Box N 10
+MICROCHIP NUMBER: FUNCTIONING \(\square\) YES \(\square\) N 1O

-PET #1]

-NAME:

-TYPE OF PET: \Box DOG \Box CAT \Box OTHER Place Photo Here

-SEX: FEMALE MALE Pet #2

-BREED: COLOR:

-RABIES TAG NUMBER: EXPIRES:

-MICROCHIP NUMBER: $\ FUNCTIONING \Box YES \Box N$ 0

-4. □ I have read and understand MCO 11000.22.CF the restricted breed list and I will comply with all the of the pet(s) via the Parris Island Veterinarian Clinic.
+4. □ I have read and understand MCO 11000.22.Ch the restricted breed list and I will comply with all the of the pet(s) via the Parris Island Veterinarian Clinic.
 5. □ I currently do not have a pet.
-However, I acknow Military Housing Office PRIOR to obtaining and bracket SIGNATURE e provisions of the MCO noted abo owledge if I wish to obtain any type inging the pet to my housing unit. e of pet, I must notify the
+However, I acknow Military Housing Office PRIOR to obtaining and bring SIGNATURE e provisions of the MCO noted above.
+The provisions of the MCO noted above. e of pet, I must notify the

-TO BE COMPLETED BY PARRIS ISLAND VE
+TO BE COMPLETED BY PARRIS ISLAND VE TERINARIAN

-□ I certify the above pet(s) DO meet the requiremen an 18
+\Box I certify the above pet(s) DO meet the requiremen ts of MCO 11000.22.Ch1 dtd 22 an 18.

-Parris Island Pet Registration #
+Parris Island Pet Registration # Expiration Date :

-□ I certify the above pet(s) DO NOT meet the requir non-compliance: breed restricted □vaccinations are not up to date □non-functioning or no microchip rements of MCO 11000.22.Ch1 dt
+☐ I certify the above pet(s) DO NOT meet the requirement non-compliance: breed restricted ☐ vaccinations are not up to date ☐ non-functioning or no microchip ☐ other ☐ VETTERINA PLAN SIGNATURE in pet

-VETERINARIAN SIGNATURE :
+VETERINARIAN SIGNATURE DATI L: